huggingface/blog/sentiment-analysis-fhe.md

 [Transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) are neural networks often trained to predict the next words to appear in a text (this task is commonly called self-supervised learning).
 They can also be fine-tuned on some specific subtasks such that they specialize and get better results on a given problem.

 They are powerful tools for all kinds of Natural Language Processing tasks.
-In fact, we can leverage their representation for any text and feed it to a more FHE-friendly, machine learning model for classification.
-In this notebook we will use XGBoost.
+In fact, we can leverage their representation for any text and feed it to a more FHE-friendly machine-learning model for classification.
+In this notebook, we will use XGBoost.

 We start by importing the requirements for transformers.
 Here, we use the popular library from [Hugging Face](https://huggingface.co) to get a transformer quickly.